Connectivity structure and dynamics of nonlinear recurrent neural networks: Introduction

 \section{Introduction}

-The collective activity of a high-dimensional nonlinear system is determined by the structure of the interactions between its elements, but the mapping from structure to activity is generally only analytically tractable for limited forms of structure.
+The collective activity of a high-dimensional nonlinear system is determined by the structure of the interactions between its elements, but the mapping from structure to activity is generally analytically tractable only for limited forms of structure.
 In systems neuroscience, structure in synaptic connectivity controls the function of a neural system by determining what patterns of activity are produced by populations of neurons.
 This paper studies this mapping in the context of nonlinear recurrent neural networks, used widely in neuroscience as models of neural-circuit dynamics \cite{barak2013fixed, mante2013context, sussillo2015neural} and in machine learning as systems for sequence processing \cite{hochreiter1997long, sutskever2014sequence, cho2014learning, krishnamurthy2022theory}.
-While these models omit many features of actual neural circuits, they capture several of their fundamental features, including their large scale, nonlinear units, and recurrent interactions.
+While these models omit many aspects of actual neural circuits, they capture several of their fundamental features, including their large scale, nonlinear units, and recurrent interactions.
 Functionally, a key property of such systems is that, like real neural circuits, they can generate rich time-varying activity in the absence of external input \cite{rajan2010stimulus, engelken2023lyapunov}.

-Theoretical studies of nonlinear recurrent neural networks, including the seminal work of \citet{sompolinsky1988chaos}, often focus on the case of independent and identically distributed (i.i.d.) couplings, or simple variants thereof \cite{marti2018correlations}.
+Theoretical studies of nonlinear recurrent neural networks, including the pioneering work of Sompolinsky \textit{et al.} (Ref.~\cite{sompolinsky1988chaos}), often focus on the case of independent and identically distributed (i.i.d.) couplings, or simple variants thereof \cite{marti2018correlations}.
 Such disordered networks produce high-dimensional chaotic activity, reminiscent of asynchronous cortical activity observed \textit{in vivo} \cite{sompolinsky1988chaos}.
 Initializing recurrent neural networks so that they exhibit chaotic dynamics has also been shown to facilitate subsequent learning \cite{sussillo2009generating, laje2013robust, aljadeff2015transition, depasquale2018full, Asabuki2025}.